CoinTrailApp/CoinTrailApp/faq.md

 ## About CoinTrail's founder

 I'm a software engineer turning coins HODLer.
-I'm operating small Bitcoin mining rigs, farming altcoins at few places.
-I build the app for myself and thought others might want it as well, a cheap and secured decentralized crypto tax calculator.
+I built the app for myself to keep track of bitcoin mining income taxes and thought others might want it as well, a cheap and secured decentralized crypto tax calculator.

 ## How do I get support?